 Students are allowed to use one static slide, and no additional transitions, animation, video, or props.
 Presentations are all spoken word, and exclude songs and theatrical performances.

-The 3MT finals will be held Thursday, February 20, 2020at 6:00 pm, at the Normal Theater.
-College winners will be due to the Graduate School by Tuesday, January 21, 2020.
+The 3MT finals will be held Thursday, February 20, 2020 at 6:00 pm, at the Normal Theater.
+College winners will be due to the Graduate School by Monday, January 27, 2020.

 The first place winner will be entered in the Midwest Association of Graduate Schools competition in April.
 In the event the first place winner is unable to attend, the second place winner will attend.
 Prizes are taxable.